rabbithat/nRF52_wireless_Forth_REPL/README.md

 Revision History:

+Version 3:
-Version 3: Changed notation for variables to make type more explicit and documented global variables.
+  1. Changed notation for variables to make type more explicit.
+  2. Documented global variables.
+  3. Initialized packet counter to $FF so that the very first packet received is not ignored.